 Winter Solstice Festival

-The Chinese Winter Solstice Festival has come this year.
-It is a festival even equivalent to the New Year in the past, telling people that the winter days have come formally.
+The Winter Solstice Festival (Chinese:冬至) is one even equivalent to the New Year in China in the past, telling people that the winter days have come formally.

 Origin of the Festival